top of page

 COMMUNICATION & MAIL

-• MAIL (Elementary Camp Only)
+• MAIL (Elementary Camp Only) NO "SNAIL MAIL" this year.

 o Letters should be cheerful and positive.